-The other key part is accelerating the removal of excessive carbon dioxide (CO2) from the atmosphere and storing it somewhere else (1, 2).
+The global climate is changing, triggering prolonged droughts in some places, intense wet periods with floods in others, and high intensity, large-scale wildfires in still other places.
+Concerns about climate change have tended to focus on decreasing output of greenhouse gases, specifically carbon emissions via new technologies, carbon taxes and cap and trade possibilities.
+However, curbing carbon emissions is only part of the story.
+The other key part is accelerating the removal of excessive carbon dioxide (CO2) from the atmosphere and storing it somewhere else.
 It turns out that plant photosynthesis does just that.
-As plants remove CO2 and release oxygen back into the air, they capture that carbon in their above and below plant matter (roots, plant stems, leaves, litter, humus), storing it in their living matter and in the soil (1, 2, 3, 4, 5, 6).
+As plants remove CO2 and release oxygen back into the air, they capture that carbon in their above and below plant matter (roots, plant stems, leaves, litter, humus), storing it in their living matter and in the soil.

-The great part about photosynthesis is that we can accelerate carbon extraction and storage by restoring stream system processes, increasing the abundance and distribution of wetlands and wet meadows (3, 7, 8, 9, 10), and improving soil productivity (6, 11, 12), stability and health along stream corridors (13, 14, 15, 16) and in rangelands (17) and agricultural field (1, 12).
+The great part about photosynthesis is that we can accelerate carbon extraction and storage by restoring stream system processes, increasing the abundance and distribution of wetlands and wet meadows, and improving soil productivity, stability and health along stream corridors and in rangelands and agricultural fields.
 Millions of acres of public and private land await our restoration efforts.
 Restoration at the watershed and regional scale will help buffer human and wild communities from the impacts of climate change and variations in precipitation and will provide long-term economic and ecological stability.

-Into this time of great need and anxiety emerges an understanding that wolves, beavers and plants are uniquely positioned to help us slow, reverse, and mitigate climate change.
+Into this time of great need and anxiety emerges an understanding that wolves, beavers, and plants are uniquely positioned to help us slow, reverse, and mitigate climate change.
 Their unique set of skills and contributions are required to restore large areas in the West with its thousands of miles of degraded streams and stream systems.
-They can make this happen in less than 20 years if allowed to play their part (13, 14, 19, 23, 24, 25, 26).
+They can make this happen in less than 20 years if allowed to play their part.
 It is time to have all hands, all paws, all roots, all microbes on deck.
 And so we begin, exploring some of those unexpected and valuable partners who are not only helpful, but essential for success.

 How do wolves, beavers and plants help us address climate change?

 As beaver dams are built, ponds form behind the dams.
-The ponds change how water moves through the watershed by filling the stream channels with water and reconnecting streams to their valley floors (14, 15, 18, 23, 44, 46).
+The ponds change how water moves through the watershed by filling the stream channels with water and reconnecting streams to their valley floors.
 As the spring snowmelt begins or storms blow through, the beaver ponds are refilled and water spills over the stream banks into the valley floors where the wetlands and wet meadows now exist.
 Because the water depths on the valley floors are shallower than in the stream channel and its riparian/wetland vegetation provides increased roughness and friction, the speed and erosive power of the water slows down.
-The increased temporary storage on the valley floors, in ponds and soil, along with greater vegetative roughness, leads to a reduction in flood sizes (34, 35, 36, 39).
+The increased temporary storage on the valley floors, in ponds and soil, along with greater vegetative roughness, leads to a reduction in flood sizes.
 Flood damage is less and more water remains in the watershed for a longer time.

-As the expanding wetlands, wet meadows and beaver ponds slow down the speed that water moves through the watershed, water has a chance to soak into the ground and create higher and more stable water tables (13, 14, 15, 18, 19, 25, 46).
+As the expanding wetlands, wet meadows and beaver ponds slow down the speed that water moves through the watershed, water has a chance to soak into the ground and create higher and more stable water tables.
 These higher, more stable water tables can be thought of as water savings accounts, available to the streams and plants during the dry and warm summer months.
-Summer stream flows are in turn higher and stream temperatures cooler (47, 48) with this additional groundwater input.
-Even during droughts, many streams that once dried up will continue to flow for longer periods of time (24, 25, 33, 36).
-Vegetation responds to the rise and increased stability of water table levels with further changes and expansion (13, 14, 15, 19, 25).
+Summer stream flows are in turn higher and stream temperatures cooler with this additional groundwater input.
+Even during droughts), many streams that once dried up will continue to flow for longer periods of time.
+Vegetation responds to the rise and increased stability of water table levels with further changes and expansion.
 As vegetation changes from dryland species to wetland/riparian species over larger and larger areas, those change bring with them increased forage for wildlife and domestic livestock and ever more carbon storage.